-During an over temperature shutdown:
+During an overtemperature shutdown:

-- the corresponding output is disabled immediately after the deglitch time $t{FAULT\ SD}$ . - the status is reported after $t{FAULT\ SD}$ in the quick status register #1 and the corresponding channel status register #2:#6.
+- the corresponding output is disabled immediately after the deglitch time $t{FAULT\ SD}$ - the status is reported after $t{FAULT\ SD}$ in the quick status register #1 and the corresponding channel status register #2:#5.

-To restart the output after an overtemperature shutdown event in Normal mode:
+To restart the output after an overtemperature shutdown event in normal mode:

-- the overtemperature condition must be removed, and the channel must be restarted with a write command of the ON bit in the corresponding channel control register #2:#6, or in the output control register #8.
+- the overtemperature condition must be removed, and the channel must be restarted by a write command of the ON bit in the corresponding channel control register #2:#5, or in the output control register #8

-- the overtemperature condition must be removed - a read command of the corresponding channel status register #2:#6 must be performed
+- the overtemperature condition must be removed: - a read command of the corresponding channel status register #2:#5 must be performed

-To restart the output after an overtemperature shutdown event in Fail mode
+To restart the output after an overtemperature shutdown event in fail mode:

 - a mode transition is needed.
-Refer to the [Mode transitions](#) section.
+See [5.5.5.
+Mode transitions, page 14](#).